ibtissembdh/add-a-resume/README.md

      2.5. hobbies.

- * A user can ___add different experiences, training, skills,hobbies
-  each section can be modified or deleted___.
+ * A user can ___add different experiences, training, skills, hobbies each section can be modified or deleted___.

  * A user can ___see his resume on a cv template___.

  * Several users can have a CV.

-  * The goal afterwards is to ___create a search engine to make a research on Cvs___.
+  * The goal afterward is to ___create a search engine to make research on Cvs___.
 The search done on the following fields:
     Resume title.
     Title of the experiment
     Course title